- Open For Business

 - Are aware of measures local health protection teams may advise in order to contain it.

-Businesses are urged to download (links below) and keep hard copies of Action Cards relevant to their business setting for quick reference.
 In a scenario where a business suspects a case of Coronavirus on their premises, they can use the Action Cards to help them take the correct steps immediately, to best minimise the impact and potential further transmission of the virus.
+Businesses are urged to download (links below) and keep hard copies of latest Action Cards applicable to their business setting for quick reference.
+Action cards have been updated to reflect any changes in detail as a result of areas entering the revised tier system from 2nd December.

 Recognising and reporting outbreaks of COVID-19 resources